-SPECIFIC OUTCOMES On completion of this course, you should be able to:

-ASSESSMENT CRITERI

-(What evidence must

-you provide to show

-that you are

-competent?)

-You must be able to:

-ASSESSMENT CRITERIA ASSESSMENT TASKS (What evidence must you provide to show gathered in:

-Provide an overview of the concepts and principles of entrepreneurial Law in South Africa.
+SPECIFIC OUTCOMES On completion of this course, you should be able to: ASSESSMENT CRITERIA (What evidence must you provide to show that you are competent?)
+You must be able to: ASSESSMENT TASKS The evidence will be gathered in: Provide an overview of the concepts and principles of entrepreneurial Law in South Africa.
 Apply statutory and common law principles.

-/seminars / group participation

-Class discussion

 Identify critical aspects of case law.

-Demonstrate and understanding of the concepts and principles contained in the case law and statutes.
+Class discussion /seminars / group participation Class /group assignments Demonstrate and understanding of the concepts and principles contained in the case law and statutes.
+Test Examination